500BC-500AD at Bournemouth 2021

 Malaka!
 With a Greek light infantryman still left no doubt in the nearby plantation the tide of Egyptian poor quality spearmen on the Egyptian left was still advancing relentlessly on the diversionary Indian wing.

-Urging themselves forward with thoughts of Bonnie Prince Charlie's Edinburgh Festival-attending Northern Lights, Elite Egyptian Archers poured shot after shot into the huddled masses of Indian pedestrians as their cavalry fenced to keep the Egyptians at bay.
+After drinking a pint of Heavy that tasted as if it was made from the tears of Sean Connery's cholesteral-infused hebridean crofters cottages, Elite Egyptian Archers poured shot after shot into the huddled masses of Indian pedestrians as their cavalry fenced to keep the Egyptians at bay.

 Kalimera!
 The Graeco-Indian left was where their punch was concentrated, and where the Egyptian line was thinnest.
 In a development that would surprise only the mathematically phobic the Indians were fast overrunning the half-hearted line of bowmen and medium spears.